 Fouling is the main culprit that causes membranes to stop working properly.

-Causes of Fouling
+Causes of fouling:

 Calcium build up, fungi, polymers, silica, sand, you name it.
 All manner of contaminants pass through reverse osmosis and sea water desalination systems, causing the membranes to foul or clog.
 With a wide range of systems for your unit size, you are guaranteed a quality membrane cleaning system.
 To prevent frequent cleaning, we recommend to us a genuine high quality RO chemical.

 Soiling, precipitation, and absorption/adsorption.
 Soiling happens when colloidal particles like silica, clay and silt stick to the surface of the membrane.
 Precipitation takes place when the saturation level of a solution has reached its maximum.
 This causes the foulants to separate from the solution and bond with the surface of the membrane as they have nowhere else to go.
 These foulants must then be dissolved by chelating agents, which change the apparent solubility of the foulants, causing their dissolution.